Contact Mode Guided Motion Planning for Quasidynamic Dexterous Manipulation in 3D: Contact Mode Based Manipulation Models

 \subsection{Quasidynamic Assumption}

-In quasidynamic manipulation, accelerations do not integrate into significant velocities.
-This implies that the object velocity from the previous timestep is zero in numerical integration.
+Quasidynamic assumption relaxes the requirement for object being in force balance, allowing short periods of dynamic motions.
+We assume accelerations do not integrate into significant velocities.
+In numerical integration, the object velocity from the previous timestep is $0$.
 The equations of motions become:

 In discrete time, the object acceleration $\dot{v^o}$ can be written as $\frac{v^o}{h}$, where $h$ is the step size.